arska/srf2spotify/README.md

 # Spotify playlist sync/update

-This project started with SRF2spotify, later jouluradio2spotify was added
+This project started with SRF2spotify, later jouluradio2spotify and radiorock2spotify was added

 ## SRF2Spotify